 Robust AE.
 Our new security definition for AE formalizes that one is doing as good a job as possible for a given value τ of ciphertext expansion ($\tau = 8 \cdot \text{ABYTES}$).
 The statement is required to hold even in the face of decryption leaking some specified information.
-An upcoming academic paper defines and investigates this notion of robust AE.
+An academic paper corresponding to this submission [17] defines and investigates this notion of robust AE (RAE).
 Here we sketch the idea.